-Only those TRSB which are included in the Transport and Main Roads - Road Safety Barrier Systems and Devices (Assessed as accepted for use on state-controlled roads in Queensland) shall be used.
+Only those TRSB which are included in the TMR Accepted Road Safety Barrier Systems and Devices shall be used.
 Where TRSB are manufactured according to Transport and Main Roads Standard Drawings referenced within this document, they shall be manufactured in accordance with MRTS14 Road Furniture.

 Steel Beam Guardrail, in accordance with Standard Drawings 1474 and 1475, may be used instead of TRSB in some locations subject to the approval of the Administrator.
-End treatments shall be in accordance with Standard Drawings 1470, 1474 and 1475, or with an approved proprietary end treatment listed in the Transport and Main Roads - Road Safety Barrier Systems and Devices (Assessed as accepted for use on state-controlled roads in Queensland).
+End treatments shall be in accordance with Standard Drawings 1470, 1474 and 1475, or with an approved proprietary end treatment listed in the TMR Accepted Road Safety Barrier Systems and Devices.